- About AIDSVu

 Q. If I am HIV positive, where can I go to get care and treatment?

-A. AIDSVu includes an HIV Treatment Locator to help you identify Ryan White HIV/AIDS Medical Care Provider clinics in your community where you can go to receive HIV care and treatment.
+A. AIDSVu includes an HIV Care Services Locator to help you identify Ryan White HIV/AIDS Medical Care Provider clinics in your community where you can go to receive HIV care and treatment.
 This is not an exhaustive list of sites, and other health care providers, such as your primary care doctor, can also help by referring you to an HIV medical care provider.

 Q. What should I do if I live in a high prevalence (i.e., darkly shaded) area?